arangodb/docs/3.7/aql/functions-arangosearch.md

   RETURN doc.text
 ```

-One can use `LIKE` function in the form of operator:
+`LIKE` can also be used in operator form:

 ```js
 FOR doc IN viewName